grafana/xk6-replit/README.md

 > [!TIP]
 > You can add as many `replit.with` calls as you want in your script, and you can pass different contexts to each one.

-### Interacting with the REPL

-Once you [run](#running) the above script, you will be dropped into a REPL where you can interact with the context you passed in.
+To run the script, use either `./replit my_script.js` (in case you downloaded the REPLIT binary) or `./k6 run my_script.js` (if you built `k6` locally using xk6).
+You will then be able to do the following:

 ```bash
 >>> result